Vitality-Fitness/cardiffsportsmassage.co.uk/content/covid-19.md

 ---

 Exciting news!!!
 With the R number below 1, the positivity rate fallen to 5.4% and the anticipation that close contact services will re-open on March 15th (with all Covid-19 procedures in place as last year) we are now taking bookings for ALL clients from Tuesday 9th March.
+Of course if we are not permitted to open to all clients then your appointment will be rescheduled.

 For the week 8th March to 12th March I am still permitted to see urgent cases, so do book in or get in contact if you are in this category.
 A video or phone consultation will be completed first and, if you're condition is deemed urgent, the treatment in clinic will be a short as possible.
 You can book in <a href="https://vitfitcdf.as.me/" role="button">here</a> and then I shall call you at a convenient time to conduct the consultation.
 This means face to face contact will be kept to a minimum in line with government guidelines.